eremkaralar/idp-LectureSchedular/README.md

 -	Academic staff must not give classes all day (morning, afternoon, evening at the same day).
 -	Lectures of academic staff must not overlap.
 -	Each lecture have a time slot that must be fulfilled.
--	Each lecture must be given the exact same date that they have been assigned.
+-	Each lecture must be given the exact amount of time slots that they have been assigned.

 Users/Domain Experts